harfbuzz/harfbuzz/docs/repacker.md

 There's four key pieces to the harfbuzz approach:

-*  Subtable Graph: a table's internal structure is abstraced out into a lightweight graph representation where each subtable is a node and each offset forms an edge.
+*  Subtable Graph: a table's internal structure is abstracted out into a lightweight graph representation where each subtable is a node and each offset forms an edge.
 The nodes only need to know how many bytes the corresponding subtable occupies.
 This lightweight representation can be easily modified to test new ordering's and strategies as the repacking algorithm iterates.